franbrennan/thisiswaytoomuchfun/README.md

 <br>

 This is something I created (on the shoulders of giants) a wee while back and have finally got around to popping it up here.
-Feel free to play around with absolutely any of it... and if you have any questions just give me a shout and I’ll do my best to help 🙂
+Feel free to play around with absolutely any of it... and if you have any questions just give me a shout and I’ll do my best to help 🙂 <br>

 Twitter: <a href="https://twitter.com/FrannieBrennan" target="">**@FrannieBrennan**</a><br>
-LinkedIn: <a href="https://www.linkedin.com/in/franniebrennan" target="">**FrannieBrennan**</a>  <br>
+LinkedIn: <a href="https://www.linkedin.com/in/franniebrennan" target="">**FrannieBrennan**</a>

 - <a href="https://franbrennan.github.io/thisiswaytoomuchfun/" target="">**Live Demo**</a>

 - Marker image for demo (print out and point your device camera at the marker image)

 ![marker](https://github.com/franbrennan/thisiswaytoomuchfun/blob/master/hiro.png)

+- Also check out <a href="https://github.com/franbrennan/dinotakesatrip" target="">**Dino Takes A Trip**</a>

 <br>